Cold Sausage Sandwiches

 I refer to my hot sausage sandwich post for information on which sausage to choose for a cold sausage sandwich, but basically, look for something with a high level of pork above 80% at least, and with some flavour to it.

 There are lots of artisan butchers out there with great recipes for making their own sausages these days.
 Find one you trust and sample the wares.

 We get great sausages in Aldi and Tesco’s here in Ireland, as well as our local butcher Kelly’s.
 These sausages were Jumbo Irish Pork Sausages from Aldi which are flavoured with spring onion and cracked black pepper.

 Best type of bread for a sausage sarnie

-Whatever condiments you use they should not overpower the sausage.
-These cold sausage sandwiches were only lightly covered with some mayo and mustard, being my own personal preference.
+Whatever condiments you use, they should not overpower the sausage.
+I only lightly covered these cold sausage sandwiches with some mayo and mustard, being my own personal preference.

 How to make a cold sausage sandwich